mdavids/rfc/content/draft-davids-forsalereg-20.md

 The "\_for-sale" TXT record [@RFC8553, (see) section 2.1] **MUST** contain content deemed valid under the operational convention defined in this document.

+The "\_for-sale" indicator is only to be used for domain names that are available for purchase.
 Any text suggesting that a domain is not for sale is invalid content.
-If a domain name is not or no longer for sale, a "\_for-sale" indicator **SHOULD NOT** exist.
-The presence of a valid "_for-sale" TXT record **SHOULD** therefore be regarded as an indication that the domain name is for sale.
+When a domain name is no longer for sale, the "\_for-sale" indicator is to be removed.

 The existence of a "\_for-sale" leaf node name does not obligate the holder to sell the domain name; it may have been published in error, or withdrawn later for other reasons.